- Rules are short term good, long term bad.

 - A search for incentives in my life:

 - Where are there incentives that are backfiring?
-Is my dentist incentivized to fix my teeth long term, or to get me to return every 6 months.
+Is my dentist incentivised to fix my teeth long term, or to get me to return every 6 months.

 - We damage ability to learn by prohibiting mistakes